igankevich/wgsr/README.md

 To summarize:
 - add the relay as a peer to your _hub_ and _spoke_ Wireguard configuration (`wgx export`),
 - replace hub's endpoint with relay's endpoint in the _spoke_ Wireguard configuration,
-- tell the relay which peers the hub wants to communicate with (`wgx-hub join`).
+- tell the relay which peers the hub wants to communicate with (`wgx hub join`).

 # Installation